 Yes - with API access, the legislation also involves the implementation of strict security requirements to reduce the risk of fraud.
 Most payments will need at least two forms of authentication to process a payment from your bank account.

 What kind of authentication is needed?

-Examples of authentication includes passwords, a one-time security token sent to a device such as your tablet, and fingerprints.
+Examples of authentication include passwords, a one-time security token sent to a device such as your tablet, and fingerprints.

 When does it come into effect?

-Card Issuers have started implementing PSD2 from April 2019, but it does not become compulsory until 19th September 2019.
+Card Issuers started implementing PSD2 in April 2019, but it did not become compulsory until 19th September 2019.

 What is EKM doing to prepare?